 By clicking on ‘Pages by Bot Visits’ you can evaluate the least visited pages.

 Even though the frequency of Googlebot’s visits doesn’t necessarily correlate with good rankings, it’s a good practice to check high-value pages among these pages with a couple of visits.
-If there are some profitable pages, you can analyze our data and devise a data-driven strategy to improve these pages overall performance:
+You find that some of those pages are only getting crawled once or twice, that’s a sign to act.
+JetOctopus gives you the underlying data to understand why those pages are being crawled infrequently and you can build a concrete, evidence-based plan to fix those issues:

 Googlebot visits non-indexable pages, such as: